-The border between Malawi and Tanzania (as they are now known) was first demarcated by Great Britain and Germany via the Heligoland Treaty of 1890.
+The border between Malawi and Tanzania was first demarcated by Great Britain and Germany via the Heligoland Treaty of 1890.
 The Treaty demarcated several boundaries, including that between Tanganyika and Nyasaland (the predecessors of Tanzania and Malawi).
 At that time Tanganyika was a German colony and Nyasaland, a protectorate of Great Britain.
-Article 2 of paragraph 1 of the Treaty provided that the boundary between Nyasaland and Tanganyika ran along
+Article 2 of paragraph 1 of the Treaty provided that the boundary between Nyasaland and Tanganyika ran along the eastern, western